Ramakrishna: Perception in samadhi

-He then firmed his awareness at the sixth chakra of Tantra, and lived with his consciousness oscillating between being either absorbed into the impersonal absolute, or remaining in personal devotion to the Mother.
+Ramakrishna then firmed his awareness at the sixth chakra of Tantra, and lived with his consciousness oscillating between being either absorbed into the impersonal absolute or remain in personal devotion to the Mother.
 Later in his life, it was observed that while talking about or listening to subjects related to God, Ramakrishna with his face beaming a smile and body turning radiant, would become noticeably stiff and unconscious.
 When one of his disciples asked him why does it happen so and what does he experience in that state?
 Ramakrishna smiled and replied: "Well, it is called samadhi, the culmination of meditation.
 I borrow one-sixteenth part of the mind from the Divine Mother and talk and laugh with you, but the remaining portion rests with the Mother, meditating on her real essence as Existence-Knowledge-Bliss Absolute.
 When I talk or hear about the Mother, the whole mind goes to the Absolute and samadhi immediately ensues.
 Do you know what samadhi really is?
 It is complete absorption in Brahman.
 Do you know how I feel at that time?
 Suppose there is a basin of water on the seashore and a fish is confined in it.
 If the basin is accidentally broken, the fish finds its way to the unfathomable ocean.
 It then frolics in the height of joy, doesn't it?
 Similarly, during samadhi my mind leaps out of this body, as it were, and plunges into Existence-Knowledge-Bliss Absolute.
 Hence the body appears like that.
 In other words, there is no body-consciousness, and the soul merges in the higher Self — the Paramatman — in the thousand-petalled lotus of the head and experiences unspeakable bliss.
 That experience sends a wave of divine bliss to the face, and the body becomes radiant.
 This very self then becomes Shiva, the Absolute."